Curriculum Learning: A Survey

-\textbf{Video processing.} Tang et al.~\cite{tang2012shifting} adopt an SPL strategy for unsupervised adaptation of object detectors from image to video.
-The training procedure is simple: an object detector is firstly trained on labeled image data to detect the presence of a certain class.
+\textbf{Video processing.} Tang et al.~\citeyearpar{tang2012shifting} adopt an SPL strategy for unsupervised adaptation of object detectors from image to video.
+The training procedure is simple: an object detector is first trained on labeled image data to detect the presence of a certain class.
 The detector is then applied to unlabeled videos to detect the top negative and positive examples, using track-based scoring.
-In the self-paced steps, the easiest samples from the video domain, together with the images from the source domain are used to re-train the model.
-As the training progresses, more data from the video domain are added, while the most difficult samples from the image domain are removed.
-The easiness is seen as a function of the loss, examples with higher losses being more difficult.
+In the self-paced steps, the easiest samples from the video domain, together with the images from the source domain are used to retrain the model.
+As the training progresses, more data samples from the video domain are added, while the most difficult samples from the image domain are removed.
+The easiness is seen as a function of the loss, the examples with higher losses being labeled as more difficult.

-Supancic and Ramanan~\cite{supancic2013self} use an SPL methodology for addressing the problem of long-term object tracking.
+Supancic and Ramanan~\citeyearpar{supancic2013self} use an SPL methodology for addressing the problem of long-term object tracking.
 The framework has three different stages.
 In the first stage, a detector is trained given a set of positive and negative examples.
 In the second stage, the model performs tracking using the previously learned detector and, in the final stage, the tracker selects a subset of frames from which to re-learn the detector for the next iteration.
 To determine the easy samples, the model finds the frames that produce the lowest SVM objective when added to the training set.

-Jiang et al.~\cite{jiang2014easy} introduce a self-paced re-ranking approach for multimedia retrieval.
-As the authors note, traditional re-ranking systems assign either binary weights, so the top videos have the same importance, or pre-defined weights which might not capture the actual importance in the latent space.
+\begin{sloppypar} Jiang et al.~\citeyearpar{jiang2014easy} introduce a self-paced re-ranking approach for multimedia retrieval.
+As the authors note, traditional re-ranking systems assign either binary weights, so the top videos have the same importance, or predefined weights which might not capture the actual importance in the latent space.
 To solve this issue, they suggest assigning the weights adaptively using an SPL approach.
-The models learn gradually, from easy to hard, recomputing the easiness scores based on the actual training progress, while also updating the model's weights.
+The models learn gradually, from easy to hard, recomputing the easiness scores based on the actual training progress, while also updating the model's weights. \end{sloppypar}